ismasan/ismaelcelis.com/content/posts/practical-railway-oriented-pipelines-in-ruby.md

 ### Durable execution

 You can use it to build durable execution workflows, where each step is a task that can be retried or rolled back.
-This can be used to build rebust and fault-tolerant operations.
+This can be used to build robust and fault-tolerant operations.
 For example background jobs, or long-running [sagas](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/saga/saga).

 ```ruby
 HolidayBookingSaga = Pipeline.new do |pl|